zulux07437/LAKMS/README.md

 # LAKMS
 A program of bypasses Windows Activation Product with the KMS.<br><br>

 This program is alpha version and very unstable.
-Please do not use the main computer or important computer.

 ## What is this ?
 Activate Windows with using KMS Emulator locally.<br>